A grievance in the workplace is when you have a problem, concern or complaint that you would like to make your employer aware of.

 Introduced in April 2009, the Acas grievance procedure replaced the more prescriptive statutory grievance procedure and suggests parties ‘should’ rather than ‘must’ act in a certain way.
 Employment Tribunals can increase or reduce compensation by 25% if either side has ‘unreasonably’ failed to follow the Acas grievance procedure.

 Grievance procedures under the Acas code seek to ensure work grievance procedures are conducted fairly.
-We can help by providing expert employment law advice and assisting you in drafting your grievance and/or appeal.
+We can help by providing expert Employment Law advice and advising you on how to raise a formal grievance and assisting you in writing a grievance letter and/or letter of appeal.